xeophin/lede-data-studio/code/02-antennas/diary.md

 Saving new layers in QGIS in memory means that they will be gone the next time you open the project.

 Well.
 That was unfortunate.
 Seems like I have to try and redo that analysis.

+## 2018-08-05
+Okay, let's take another shot at this problem, and produce an "update" with it.

+Right – since I don't have the broadcast ranges, I changed the visualisation to soft, fluffy clouds.